 Each course lesson includes timed practice, where our expert teachers have students answer questions using only the time allowed on Test Day.
 It is tough to simulate this when you practice on your own with a book.
 You can also benefit from learning in a group, taking advantage of questions that another student may have thought of, and benefiting from the experiences of fellow students.

 A Kaplan course also provides you with a more structured environment for learning.
 This ensures you only spend as much time as you need on each aspect of the exam and do not waste time on something less relevant to performance on test day.
-We offer a 1-day and 2-day interactive courses, which come with a UKCAT Strategy book, and Online Study Centre containing thousands of practice questions, tips and the Kaplan methods and strategies.
+We offer in person classroom and interactive online courses, which come with a UKCAT Strategy book, and Online Study Centre containing thousands of practice questions, tips and the Kaplan methods and strategies.

 All our students receive access to a personalised UKCAT Online Study Plan.
 This includes 6 online practice tests, mastery sets and 30 section-focused quizzes.
 Your Online Study Plan also visually displays your progress as you work through the practice material and targets areas for improvement.